-In normal years when storage levels are high, Blithfield Reservoir is used preferentially to supply local demand over the more distant River Severn works.
+In normal years when storage levels are high, Blithfield Reservoir is used preferentially to supply local demand over the more distant works at the River Severn Works on the River Severn.

-Once the drought trigger curve has been crossed at either Blithfield or Clywedog Reservoir the Company will reduce the abstraction to the Central Works in order to conserve storage at Blithfield Reservoir.
-The reduction in abstraction at the Central Works will increase in stages as the severity of the drought increases, and storage continues to fall at Blithfield.
-The reductions in Blithfield abstraction will be offset by an increase in abstraction from the River Severn, and by the other resource options described below.
+Once the drought trigger curve has been crossed at either Blithfield or Clywedog Reservoir the Company will reduce the abstraction to our Central Works in order to conserve storage at Blithfield Reservoir.
+The reduction in abstraction to our Central Works will increase in stages as the severity of the drought increases, and storage continues to fall at Blithfield.
+The reductions in abstraction to our Central Works will be offset by an increase in abstraction from the River Severn Works, and by the other resource options described below.

-The existing trigger curves at Blithfield will be used as a guide to the scale and timing of the reductions in Blithfield abstraction as follows:-
+The existing trigger curves at Blithfield will be used as a guide to the scale and timing of the reductions in abstraction to our Central Works as follows:-

-Blithfield Trigger Curve Abstraction to Central Works Above drought monitoring curve < 120 MI/d Below drought monitoring trigger curve < 70 MI/d Below apply for drought permit curve < 40 MI/d Below implement drought permit curve <30 MI/d Below emergency storage curve 6 MI/d
+Blithfield Trigger Curve Abstraction at our Central Works Above drought monitoring curve < 120 MI/d Below drought monitoring trigger curve < 70 MI/d Below apply for drought permit curve < 40 MI/d Below implement drought permit curve <30 MI/d Below emergency storage curve 6 MI/d

-The maximum treatment capacity for raw water at the Central Works is currently defined as 120MI/d, and the minimum works output as 6 MI/d.
-The updated WRMP19 modelling of the Company's deployable output using AQUATOR currently uses these abstraction rules for Blithfield.
+The maximum treatment capacity for raw water at our Central Works is currently defined as 120Ml/d, and the minimum works output as 6 Ml/d.
+The updated WRMP19 modelling of the Company's deployable output using AQUATOR currently uses these abstraction rules for our Central Works .
 If these assumptions change as a result of the ongoing WRMP19 work then the impact on the drought plan assumptions will be reviewed.